T3KScarecrow/Alagaesia-Wiki/Something, I guess.md

-He sat in the train,
+He sat in the train, watching the flashing and flowing brushy landscape and vehicles as they sped past.
+Or did he speed past them?
+Across from him sat a girl.
+She kept checking her hair, even though it already sat fine.
+It flowed down her